Keiichiro Yamamiya

 Keiichiro Yamamiya (born July 12, 1972) is a Japanese former professional mixed martial artist.
-A veteran of 89 fights who began his career in 1996 and last competed in 2015, he fought in the UFC, Pancrase, DEEP, and World Victory Road.
+A veteran of 90 fights who began his career in 1996 and last competed in 2015, he fought in the UFC, Pancrase, DEEP, and World Victory Road.
 He was the inaugural King of Pancrase Light Heavyweight Champion.
-Yamamiya holds notable decision victories over Chael Sonnen, Nate Marquardt, and Denis Kang.

 Mixed martial arts career

 Ultimate Fighting Championship

 Yamamiya signed with the UFC in 1999.
 He made his debut against Eugene Jackson at UFC 23 on November 19, 1999, and lost via first-round knockout.
 Yamamiya was then granted his release to return to Pancrase.

 Pancrase

 Yamamiya's history with Pancrase goes back his professional debut in 1996, when he faced Satoshi Hasegawa at the 1996 Pancrase Neo-Blood Tournament.
 He won his debut by split decision.
 He then lost in the quarter-finals of the tournament, falling to now-MMA legend Yuki Kondo by TKO.

 He faced Ryo Kawamura to become the Light Heavyweight King Of Pancrase at Pancrase: Shining 8 on October 1, 2008.
 He lost via unanimous decision.

 On June 5, 2010, Yamamiya challenged Kengo Ura to become the Welterweight King Of Pancrase at Pancrase: Passion Tour 5.
 He lost the fight via split decision.
 Yamamiya faced Yuji Hisamatsu at Pancrase 250 on July 28, 2013.
 Though Yamamiya was the heavy favorite on multiple media scoring websites, Hisamatsu won a majority decision.